top of page

 Jan 53 min read

-The Importance of Self-Care for Parents of Neurodiverse Children
+Self-Care for Parents of Neurodiverse Children

 Parenting a child on the autism spectrum is one of the most meaningful roles a person can take on.
 It’s a journey full of love, learning, growth, and deep connection.
 But for many parents, it’s also a journey marked by long days, emotional investment, complex decisions, and the constant balancing act of meeting their child’s needs while keeping up with the rest of life’s demands.
 In the midst of therapies, school meetings, behavior plans, medical appointments, sensory plannin